d12frosted/elpa-mirror/gnu/denote-readme.txt

         Rename file named `OLD-NAME' to `NEW-NAME', updating buffer name.

+  Function `denote-rewrite-front-matter'
+        Rewrite front matter of note after `denote-rename-file' (or related) The `FILE', `TITLE', `KEYWORDS', and `FILE-TYPE' arguments are given by the renaming command and are used to construct new front matter values if appropriate.

+  Function `denote-rewrite-keywords'
+        Rewrite `KEYWORDS' in `FILE' outright according to `FILE-TYPE'.
+        Do the same as `denote-rewrite-front-matter' for keywords, but do not ask for confirmation.
+This is for use in `denote-keywords-add', `denote-keywords-remove',
+        `denote-dired-rename-marked-files', or related.

   Function `denote-update-dired-buffers'
         Update Dired buffers of variable `denote-directory'.
 Note that the `denote-directory' accepts a directory-local value for what